Melbourne Grammar School: Curriculum

-Melbourne Grammar offers its Years 11 and 12 students the Victorian Certificate of Education (VCE), the main assessment program which ranks the students in the state.
+Melbourne Grammar offers its Years 11 and 12 students the Victorian Certificate of Education (VCE), the main assessment program in Victoria.

 In 2004, six Melbourne Grammar students achieved the maximum possible Equivalent National Tertiary Entrance Rank (ENTER) of 99.95; only 32 students in Victoria achieved this ENTER.
 In 2005, five Melbourne Grammar students achieved this same ENTER of 99.95.
 In 2006, two Melbourne Grammar students achieved the maximum ENTER of 99.95, and three Melbourne Grammar students achieved an ENTER of 99.90.
 In 2007, three Melbourne Grammar students achieved the maximum ENTER of 99.95; again, only 32 students in Victoria achieved this ENTER.
 In 2008, five Melbourne Grammar students achieved the maximum ENTER of 99.95.
 This tradition was continued in 2009, when a record seven students achieved the maximum ENTER of 99.95.
 The school also recorded its best average score on record in 2009, with the median ENTER being 93.95.
 In 2010, three students achieved the highest possible ATAR score of 99.95 with median 91.5.
 In 2011, Melbourne Grammar School's VCE students have achieved a commendable 89.8 median ATAR score, and another seven students achieved the maximum possible ATAR of 99.95.
 In 2016, one student was awarded the maximum ATAR of 99.95, with five in 2018.